minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 // should i include this?
 // When regressing the pro-environmental contributions with all other variables
 // listed above, including the Vote dummy variable, which signifies a
-// pro-environemntal vote at 1, then we can interpret that a pro environmental
+// pro-environemntal vote at 1, then we can interpret that a pro-environmental
 // contribution warrants.
 Interestingly enough, for a change from the democrat to
-// the republican party, the pro environmental contributions for a representative
+// the republican party, the pro-environmental contributions for a representative
 // increase by an average of 1.6 USD, ceteris paribus.
 Interestingly enough, if
 // democrats have the majority in the house of representatives, the average pro
 // environmental contributions to representatives decrease by 45 USD.
 These are